chetwilk/simple-calc/README.md

 # Simple Calc
-# A simple JavaScript Calculator
+# A simple CSS and JavaScript calculator